ClementGib/JungleSurvival/README.md

 # JungleSurvival
-Handmade game with sprits and SFML library :
+Handmade game with sprits and SFML library (made in 2015) :
 ## Try to survive with these angry collored wolves.
 ## Watchout more you kill wolves more they will be fast and angry
 ![](Image/Game.gif)